Master Sommeliers and the Worshipful Company of Vintners

 The title of Master Sommelier is awarded to wine professionals who can demonstrate proven quality and expertise in the field of wine.
-The corresponding exam consists of three levels.
-The first level is a blind tasting test, the second is an oral exam, and the third one is a wine service examination.
+The corresponding exam consists of three components.
+The first component is a blind tasting test, the second is an oral exam, and the third one is a wine service examination.

 According to many experts, the Master Sommelier examination is the most challenging wine exam.
-For instance, the blind tasting of wine involves the identification of grape varieties, the wine regions, and the years of wine preparation.
-A typical test is tasting three red and three white wines in 25 minutes.
-Similarly, the oral exam includes information about the village, region, and history of wine.
+For instance, the blind tasting of wine involves the identification of the grape variety, the wine region, and the vintage.
+A typical test consists of three red and three white wines in 25 minutes.
+Similarly, the oral exam includes information about the about the whole world of wine including regions and history.

-The service portion is the skills test of the best food pairing, spirits, and distilling methods.
-In 1984, Fred Dame became the first person to clear all exam levels at once.
+The service portion covers food pairings, spirits, and distilling methods.
+In 1984, Fred Dame became the first person to clear all exam levels at one time.
 This feat is known as winning the Krug Cup.